Mysticial/ProtoNTT/README.md

 ProtoNTT is a basic implementation of the [Small Primes Number-Theoretic Transform (NTT) algorithm](http://www.apfloat.org/ntt.html) for multiplication of large integers.

-As its name implies, ProtoNTT is a prototype.
-While it has all the basic low-effort/high-payoff CPU optimizations, it lacks the difficult-to-do memory optimizations that are needed to make it viable in a serious bignum application.
+ProtoNTT is an early prototype for the Small Primes NTT that was added to [y-cruncher v0.6.8](http://www.numberworld.org/y-cruncher/).
+This prototype has most of the low-effort/high-payoff optimizations.
+But it lacks all the difficult memory optimizations that are needed to make it viable in a serious bignum application.
 Nevertheless, ProtoNTT is still "reasonably" efficient and is open-sourced here for educational purposes.

 **Build Instructions/Requirements:**<br>
  - Hardware: x64 is required.
 The program will not compile for 32-bit.